 As of just prior to Thanksgiving, 318 total RSV cases had been diagnosed by Norton Healthcare providers this season.

-“RSV season typically peaks in late December through mid-February, so we’re certainly seeing above-normal activity,” said Sayeed Khan, D.O., pediatrician with Norton Children’s Medical Associates – Fern Creek.
+“RSV season typically peaks in late December through mid-February, so we’re certainly seeing above-normal activity,” said Sayeed Khan, D.O., pediatrician with Norton Children’s Medical Group – Fern Creek.
 “We could be seeing the brunt of the virus now, or we could be in for a wild winter.”

 Signs and symptoms of RSV